Fahmi al-Jarjawi School attack: Bombing

-The strikes that hit the school killed between 33 and 36 people according to the Associated Press, Al Jazeera, and Agence France-Presse, and wounded 55.
+The strikes that hit the school killed between 33 and 36 people according to the Associated Press (AP), Al Jazeera, and Agence France-Presse (AFP), and wounded 55.
 The Guardian and the BBC wrote that 54 were killed while sleeping at the school.

 Gaza's government media office said that 18 children were killed in the bombing.
-Al-Jazeera published verified video footage of a small child in the burning school, attempting to escape from the fires.
+Al Jazeera published verified video footage of a small child in the burning school, attempting to escape from the fires.
 Outside, people desperately tried to break windows to save those burning inside the school.
 The BBC reported severe burn injuries to children.

 Paramedics reported massive fires sweeping through the school and tents pitched on its grounds.
 They stated they could hear voices of people trapped alive in the fires but unable to escape.
-Witnesses described the scene as "catatrophic," and one local resident said the bombing "was like an earthquake." civil defense forces fought to put out the fires for hours.
-One paramedic, who rescued a small girl in the flames, said he could not bring himself to inform her that her whole family had been killed.
+Witnesses described the scene as "catatrophic", and one local resident said the bombing "was like an earthquake".
+Civil Defense forces fought to put out the fires for hours.
+One paramedic, who rescued a small girl in the flames, said: "We could not bring ourselves to inform her that her entire family had been killed in the bombing".

-Al-Jazeera reported that on the morning of the bombing, 50 people had been killed altogether in attacks by Israeli forces across northern Gaza.
+Al Jazeera reported that on the morning of the bombing, 50 people had been killed altogether in attacks by Israeli forces across northern Gaza.
 These attacks included the killing of 19 people in a single home, including 17 members of the Abd Rabbo family.
 Rescue workers were shelled by Israeli forces as they attempted to rescue survivors of the attacks.

 From footage of the debris, weapons experts have determined the Boeing manufactured GBU-39 Small Diameter Bomb was used in the attack.

 Aftermath

 Conflict

-After the attacks, Israeli forces dropped leaflets urging Gazans to inform on Hamas fighters, stating, "we have sealed Hamas's fate, the war is nearing its end."
-Israeli forces issued evacuation orders for most of the southern Gaza strip.
+After the attacks, Israeli forces dropped leaflets urging Gazans to inform on Hamas fighters, stating: "We have sealed Hamas's fate, the war is nearing its end".
+Israeli forces issued evacuation orders for most of the southern Gaza Strip.

 Satellite imagery showed that Israeli forces established sieges against remaining operational hospitals in northern Gaza.

 Girl

-The small girl seen escaping the flames was later identified as five-year-old Hanin al-Wadie.
+A small girl seen escaping the flames was later identified as five-year-old Hanin al-Wadie.
 She survived the airstrike on the school but lost both her parents and younger sister.
-She sustained second- and third-degree burns and was later found receiving treatment at Al-Ahli Arab Hospital.
-Her uncle has arranged her evacuation to Jordan as no hospital in Gaza was capable of providing her the required treatment.
+She sustained second- and third-degree burns and was later found receiving treatment at al-Ahli Arab Hospital.

+Her uncle arranged her evacuation to Jordan as no hospital in Gaza was capable of providing her the required treatment.

 Reactions

-Human Rights Organizations
+Human rights organizations

-The United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA)issued a statement that places for shelter in Gaza were overwhelmed by displaced people seeking relief, and that no place was safe.
-A United Nations report released after the bombing found that 95% of schools in Gaza had been damaged, and 400 struck with a "direct hit."
+The United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA) issued a statement that places for shelter in Gaza were overwhelmed by displaced people seeking relief, and that no place was safe.
+A United Nations (UN) report released after the bombing found that 95% of schools in Gaza had been damaged, and 400 struck with a "direct hit".

-UNWRA's director of communications, Juliette Touma, said, "Very sadly, schools have been struck over and over for the past 20 months.
+UNWRA's director of communications, Juliette Touma, said:"Very sadly, schools have been struck over and over for the past 20 months.
 It’s a grave violation of international law and of children’s rights."